 Tie in experiences with character.
 Negative traits or failures become valuable if they are shared as lessons.
-Express humility, self awareness and cooperativeness.
+Express humility, self-awareness, and cooperativeness.
 The paragraphs should flow – the conclusion should bring meaning to the introduction.
 Demonstrate cohesiveness to keep the reader engaged.

 The first paragraph could contain an interesting story about yourself.
-This will enable your readers get a sense of who you are and whether you’re a good fit for the culture and tone of the program.
+This will enable your readers to get a sense of who you are and whether you’re a good fit for the culture and tone of the program.
 Your last paragraph should absolutely contain your vision for the future.
 Use your imagination and creativity.

 What You Should ABSOLUTELY Include.

 - Your WHY.
 Ensure that your PS answers these questions: